Ohio Senate Bill 1 (2025)

 Ohio Senate Bill 1 (S.B.
-1), also known as the Advance Ohio Higher Education Act, is a 2025 law in the US state of Ohio that bans diversity, equity, and inclusion (DEI)-based hiring and enrollment in universities as well as banning school faculty from going on strike.
+1), also known as the Advance Ohio Higher Education Act, is a 2025 law in the U.S. state of Ohio that bans diversity, equity, and inclusion (DEI)-based hiring and enrollment in universities as well as banning school faculty from going on strike.
 It was signed by Governor Mike DeWine on March 28, 2025, and took effect on June 27, 2025.

 The bill affects public colleges and universities.
 Part of its intention is to support "intellectual diversity".
 Much of the controversy surrounding S.B.
 1 involves it potentially targeting the left-wing and being ambiguous with its wording.
 It was passed along party lines in both chambers, with all Ohio Democrats opposing and five Ohio Republicans; two in the Senate and three in the House.
 A similar bill, Senate Bill 83, was proposed in 2023 by the same author but was never voted on.